fictorial/jefe/README.markdown

 ### Child Processes

 Node.js is single-threaded.
-If Jefe simply ran the third-party code in situ, it would not be possible to stop long-running code.
-Indeed, rogue code could easily make the application unresponsive with only `while (true) {}`.
-Thus, Jefe runs third-party code in a spawned *child process*.
-Jefe monitors the child, and if the child misbehaves, Jefe *kills* it, and respawns a new child for future requests.
+If Jefe simply ran untrusted scripts in situ, it would not be possible to stop or kill a "long-running" script.
+Indeed, a script could easily make the host application unresponsive with only `while (true) {}`, a form of "denial of service".

-### Child Process Pool
+Thus, Jefe runs untrusted scripts in spawned *child processes*.
+Jefe monitors each child, and if the child misbehaves, Jefe *kills* it, and notifies the application which may take appropriate action (sanctions, boycotts, etc.).

-In fact, Jefe manages a *pool* of child processes to run third-party code.
+In fact, Jefe manages a *pool* of child processes to run untrusted scripts.
 The pool can be configured to use a minimum and maximum number of child processes.
-Also, each child can be recycled/restarted after N requests have been handled.
+Also, each child process can be restarted after N requests have been handled.

 To execute a request, Jefe uses any available child in the pool and sends it the request, and then waits for the response (non-blocking).
 Should no child